 We are proud to have worked with Rabbi Greg Hershberg of Beth Yeshua International, on all of the following missions in Israel.

 Wheelchair Mission - 1,000 Wheelchairs Provided

 Ipads & Tablets - 800 Provided

 Neve Michael Children's Village - over $1 million dollars in funding capital improvements

-Wheelchair Mission provides physically challenged Israeli children of all faiths, wheelchairs fitted to meet their individual needs.
-The adjustable chairs are designed to meet the children's needs for several years as they grow and develop.
-This life-changing gift enables each child to reach their full potential and provides them with hope, independence, mobility and self-esteem.
-The Foundation has already supplied over several hundred Wheelchairs.
+Wheelchair Mission provided physically challenged Israeli children of all faiths, wheelchairs fitted to meet their individual needs.
+The adjustable chairs were designed to meet the children's needs for several years as they grow and develop.
+This life-changing gift enabled each child to reach their full potential and provided them with hope, independence, mobility and self-esteem.

-The iPad Mission affords the gift of education and imagination.
-The Foundation has delivered iPads and tablets to dozens of agencies servicing physically and mentally challenged children, and outfitted for their specific needs.
+The iPad Mission afforded the gift of education and imagination.
+The Foundation has delivered over 800 iPads and tablets to dozens of agencies servicing physically and mentally challenged children.

 Neve Michael Children's Village in Pardes Hanna, Israel is an organization like no other and is very dear to the Foundation and Rabbi Hirshberg.
 The Rabbi and his congregation have been supporting Neve Michael over the past ten years.
 Bill Forster is a past board member and past president of Neve Michael.
 The Children's Village has a 7 acre campus which includes family homes, a school, synagogue and is the only facility in Israel with two 24/7 crisis centers; one for children and one for teen-aged girls.